Professors L. Hepler (Chair), Dearden, J. Hepler, Jurs, Niblock

 Successful Music students are expected to:

-- Demonstrate a broad understanding of musical materials and styles both as categories of musical significance and with regard to specific works and composers;
+- Demonstrate a broad understanding of Music Theory and Music History both as categories of musical significance and with regard to specific works and composers;

 - Demonstrate competence as a performer on the chosen instrument both in solo and ensemble repertoire.